 I talk to pastors and leaders my age and older who want to see a new generation of leaders, but either don’t know how or can’t seem to find them.
 Frankly, some pastors I talk with are frustrated with what they see as a lack of leadership among the newer generations.

-I’m frequently asked how we have managed to find so many talented young leaders at Grace Community Church.
-Much of the work God has done among us has been done through the leadership efforts of people 10, 15, and 20 years younger than me.
-I’m not the oldest guy on staff anymore, but I’m definitely outside the mode, mean, or median average.
+As a church planter, we hired several staff members into their first ministry position.
+We struck “gold” several times.
+I was frequently asked how we have managed to find so many talented young leaders at Grace Community Church.
+Much of the work God has done at that church plant was done through the leadership efforts of people 10, 15, and 20 years younger than me.

 Here are 7 ways to raise up young leaders: